 Hospital Restraint/Seclusion Deaths - CMS requires all hospitals to report deaths associated with restraint and/or seclusion on the electronic CMS-10455 form.
-The only reporting requirement exceptions are deaths associated with 2-point soft wrist restraints.
+The only exceptions to the reporting requirement are deaths associated with two-point soft wrist restraints.
 See QSOG-20-04-Hospital-CAH-DPU.

 Hospitals must report the following information to CMS no later than the close of business on the next business day following the acknowledgment of the restraint and/or seclusion associated patient death: